 The documentation will be updated as Shopify introduces new extensions types for checkout.

-The following Shopify Function APIs are available in developer preview:
+The following Shopify Function APIs are available in the checkout extensibility developer preview:

 Shopify Markets developer previewAnchor link to section titled "Shopify Markets developer preview"